Determining the bubble nucleation efficiency of low-energy nuclear recoils in superheated C$_3$F$_8$ dark matter detectors: Constraints on bubble nucleation efficiency for nuclear recoils

 \subsection{Systematic uncertainties}

 Two types of systematic uncertainty are considered in this analysis: uncertainties on the thresholds at which calibration data are taken, and uncertainties on the neutron exposure in each dataset.
-In both cases, uncertainties are treated as multipliers to the nominal threshold or neutron exposure, where the multiplier is sampled from a log-normal distribution with mean of one.
-Each source of uncertainty effects some subset of the datasets in Table~\ref{data_org}, though the magnitude of a given systematic effect may vary with dataset (e.g.\ a miscalibrated pressure transducer is a single source of systematic uncertainty, but has a larger impact at high threshold than it does at low threshold).
+In both cases, uncertainties are treated as multipliers to the nominal threshold or neutron exposure, where the multiplier is sampled from a log-normal distribution with an average of one.
+Each source of uncertainty effects some subset of the data used in this analysis, though the magnitude of a given systematic effect may vary between datasets (e.g.\ a miscalibrated pressure transducer is a single source of systematic uncertainty, but has a larger impact at high threshold than it does at low threshold).